prebid/prebid.github.io/_includes/mobile/rewarded-server-side-configuration.md

 Configuration of rewarded ad unit can be done using stored impression-level stored request and the [passthrough](https://docs.prebid.org/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.html#request-passthrough) feature of Prebid Server.

-Prebid SDK will search for a particular `rwdd` object in `ext.prebid.passthrough` of bid response to configure the behavior of the Rewarded Ad Unit.
+Prebid SDK will search for a particular `rwdd` object in `$.seatbid.bid.ext.prebid.passthrough` of bid response to configure the behavior of the Rewarded Ad Unit.
 The following table describes the structure and usage purpose of `rwdd` configuration parameters.

 {: .table .table-bordered .table-striped }